 McBurney Accommodations

-Students with disabilities have successfully participated in many study programs; however, not every program is a good fit from an accessibility perspective.
+Students with disabilities have successfully participated in many of our programs; however, not every program is a good fit from an accessibility perspective.

 To properly prepare to travel, if you are a student with disabilities, you should start planning for accommodations a minimum of six months (preferably one year) in advance of travel, regardless of the type of disability.
 The key to success is early notification and planning.
 Learn more at Study Abroad for Students with Disabilities.